Relativiteit/Space-Invaders/README.md

 How to map keys to actions, how to render objects, how to setup events, how to register multiple keystrokes at the same time.

 ##### What can be improved?
 The file is messy with allot of constants on the top of the file.
+Next small game use OOP to structure the functions in a class.

 ## 2. Snake
 A classic game where the objective is to get as much tokens in the screens as possible, growing your players body.
 While not touching your own body.